-Members of the EAG have also been actively involved in action to review and revive the Aboriginal and Torres Strait Islander Library, Information and Resource Network (ATSILIRN) Protocols, in the development of the ALIA Skills, Knowledge and Ethics Framework for the LIS Workforce, and supporting work on the First Nations Collections Description Guidelines Project.
+Members of the Aboriginal and Torres Strait Islander Expert Group are actively involved in work to review and revive the Aboriginal and Torres Strait Islander Library, Information and Resource Network as well as the ATSILIRN Protocols and supported work on the First Nations Collections Description Guidelines Project.
+Members of ATSIEG also provided crucial input into a number of ALIA's initiatives including the ALIA Skills, Knowledge and Ethics Framework for the LIS Workforce and the ALIA Code of Ethics for the Library and Information Services Workforce.

 State National

-ALIA Board Representative Clare Thorpe
+Contact: [email protected] ALIA Board Representative Karina Lamb

-Terms of Reference
+Terms of Reference View

 Advisor, Aboriginal and Torres Strait Islander Collections and Services, University of Queensland